leon-bckl/lsp-framework/README.md

 ## Usage

 First you need to establish a connection to the client or server you want to communicate with.
-The library provides communication via `stdio` only right now.
-If you need another way of communicating with the other process (e.g. sockets or named pipes) you need to extend `lsp::io::Stream` and implement the `read` and `write` methods.
+The library provides communication via `stdio` and sockets.
+If you need another way of communicating with the other process (e.g. named pipes) you can extend `lsp::io::Stream` and implement the `read` and `write` methods.

 Create an `lsp::Connection` using a stream and then an `lsp::MessageHandler` with the connection: